 Who Should Get All-on-4®?

 There are several ways in which All-on-4® implants are better than dentures.
 Patients take care of All-on-4® implants in the same way they care for their natural teeth by brushing each day.
 The implants also operate in the same way as natural teeth, so the patient does not have to be cautious of what he or she eats.
 Along with the fact that patients do not have to remove All-on-4® implants when eating or cleaning the teeth, there is also no need for uncomfortable wires or brackets to hold the implants in place.
 Even more importantly for patients, the dental implants allow anyone to eat what the heart desires.
 You do not have to worry about hot or cold affecting your dentures.
 You also can bite down with up to 70 percent more force, which allows you to eat the foods that you love.
 Finally, All-on-4® implants look exactly like your natural teeth.
 No one will be able to tell that you are wearing a dental prosthetic.
 From a dental health perspective, it is important to note that when you have All-on-4® implants, it is going to prevent bone deterioration in the jawbone and ultimately restore your facial features by fighting resorption.
 Implants fight the process of resorption by sending a message to the body that the jaw is supporting teeth once again.
 Implants help the jawbone remain healthy and strong.
 Patients who have All-on-4 at our office notice a difference in their facial structure as a result.

-Check out what others are saying about our All-on-4 Implants services on Yelp: All-on-4 Implants Tucson
+Check out what others are saying about our All-on-4 Implants services on Google: All-on-4 Implants Tucson

 The Success of the All-on-4® Procedure in Our Tucson Dental Office